MarkusJx/node-ms-passport/README.md

     }

-    // Check if the password is encrypted bool encrypted = isEncrypted(L"test/test", ok);
+    // Check if the password is encrypted bool encrypted;
-    if (!ok) {
+    try {
+        encrypted = isEncrypted(L"test/test");
+    } catch (NodeMsPassport::encryptionException &e) {
-        return 1;
+        return 1; // Throws exception if not ok
     }

     // Should return true
     if (!encrypted) {
-        return 2; // Should never be called, if the encryption fails, write returns false.
+        // Should never be called,
+        // if the encryption fails, write returns false. return 2;
     }

     // Read the password, it is encrypted, so decrypt it.
 If you don't know